NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/integrate-microsoft-mcas-teams.md

 3. This will give you the list of hostnames without leading `.`.

 4. Replace the file's `.txt` extension with `.csv`.
-The file can now be imported into Cloudflare Zero Trust as a Hostname list.
+The file can now be imported into Khulnasoft Zero Trust as a Hostname list.

 ## Using the API to query allowed applications